microsoft/vscode-docs/docs/languages/javascript.md

 ## Formatting

-VS Code's built-in JavaScript formatter providers basic code formatting with reasonable defaults.
+VS Code's built-in JavaScript formatter provides basic code formatting with reasonable defaults.

 The `javascript.format.*` [settings](/docs/getstarted/settings.md) configure the built-in formatter.
 Or, if the built-in formatter is getting in the way, set `"javascript.format.enable"` to `false` to disable it.